Financial Careers: Careers in Insurance

 About half of agents work for an independent brokerage and enjoy relatively flexible working conditions.9 This is one reason ‘insurance sales agent’ ranks #3 in U.S. News ‘Best Jobs’ list.10

 In addition to the insurance policies are the financial services that can be sold.

-Some insurers like Prudential and Met Life have extensive menu of offerings.
+Some insurers like Prudential and Met Life have an extensive menu of offerings.
 One area of particular interest to many agents is annuities.
-These retirement products can be used to provide a lifelong income stream, an attractive proposition given low interest rates.
+These retirement products can be used to provide a lifelong income stream, an attractive proposition given low-interest rates.
 These products also tend to have higher fees, sometimes recurring, for agents.

 Given the monetary damage and reputational harm that befell companies like Target and Sony, many businesses believe it’s safer to have some protection in place.
 It’s increasingly important to the smaller businesses, where one breach could potentially put them out of business.